olincollege/TuringMachine/README.md

 **palindrome**: 010, 1001, 111, etc. (any string that consists of 0s and 1s)

 **booleanNot**: #0#1, #110#001, #10#01, etc. (two strings u and v that consist of 0s and 1s in the form #u#v)

+### Brief structure of repo

+**CAD** directory houses all the design, fabrication, and mechanical aspects of the project.

+**code** directory contains the entire codebase for simulating the Turing Machine.
+The subdirectory **main** contains the code flashed to Arduino UNO for motor functions, state transition, and state transition operations.
+The subdirectory **symbol_recognition** contains the code for classifying the bits written on tape and is flashed to the ESP32-Cam.

+**website** directory contains the entire code for our hosted website.